medale/spark-mail/README.md

 The Spark Mail project contains code for a tutorial on how to use Apache Spark to analyze email data.
 That data comes from two different sources:

 1. The Enron Email dataset from Carnegie Mellon University (file-based)
 1. We had planned on using public domain emails released by [Jeb Bush from his time as Florida governor PST files](http://www.jebemails.com/email/search).
-However, these data sets were retracted due to [PII](http://en.wikipedia.org/wiki/Personally_identifiable_information) concerns like [Jeb Bush Releases Personal Data(http://thinkprogress.org/election/2015/02/10/3621569/oops-jeb-bush-releases-personal-data-publishing-emails-interest-transparency/).
+However, these data sets were retracted due to [PII](http://en.wikipedia.org/wiki/Personally_identifiable_information) concerns as described in [Jeb Bush Releases Personal Data(http://thinkprogress.org/election/2015/02/10/3621569/oops-jeb-bush-releases-personal-data-publishing-emails-interest-transparency/).

 Tutorial on parsing Enron email to Avro and then explore the email set using Spark.